bluekitchen/btstack/chipset/README.md

 The CYW43xxx series contains a Wifi and Bluetooth Controller.
 The Bluetooth Controller can be used independent from the Wifi part.

+Newer Controller likes the CYW5557x series requires to enter a so-called autobaud mode by asserting CTS (low) during reset/power-up.
+In this mode, only a subset of
+HCI commands are available.
+Please see posix-h4-bcm port to get started.

 **Init scripts**: For UART connected chipsets, an init script has to be uploaded after power on.
 For Bluetooth chipsets that are used in Broadcom Wifi+Bluetooth combos, this file often can be found as a binary file in Linux distributions with the ending *'.hcd'* or as part of the WICED SDK as C source file that contains the init script as a data array for use without a file system.

 To find the correct file, Broadcom chipsets return their model number when asked for their local name.